hcooreman/syllabi/csci403-spr24-syllabus.md

 ### <span style="color:darkblue">Required Technology</span>

-Internet connection; regular access to a reliable PC/Mac; Web browser for Canvas, WebSQL, Runescape, &amp; other online resources.
+Internet connection; regular access to a reliable PC/Mac; Web browser for Canvas, WebSQL, Runestone, &amp; other online resources.
 You can access our course database by installing software on your PC/Mac or by remote login to isengard.mines.edu (which requires VPN or being on the campus network).
 I also recommend installing Canvas on your phone to get notifications.
 Please bring a laptop, tablet, or smart phone to class to access the course database for class activities.

 ### <span style="color:darkblue">Online Community and Communication</span>